beni-1414/bmif204_claims_project/README.md

 Run the notebook to get descriptive stats and plots.
 Expand with more plots as needed.

 ## Usage
+### Environment
+Create a venv with the requirements.txt file.
+If running on O2, be sure to load the necessary modules: gcc python unixODBC freetds msodbcsql17.

+Queries to SQL can only be run from an interactive session, either on terminal or through jupyter or VSCode.
+In a terminal, run kinit to connect to innovalon.
+In case of issues, refer to Inovalon Harvard [documentation](https://github.com/ccb-hms/HarvardInovalonUserGuide).

+### Pipeline
 First, extract data from SQL.
 This process is a bit tricky.

 1. Insert the query drugs (in our study, the opioid ndcs) into a table: